LaurentOngaro/UEVaultManager/docs/source/intro.rst

    "-fc | -filter-category" optional argument)**
 -  **Saving the resulting list in a csv or a json file (using the "-o |
    -output" optional argument)**
--  Saving the metadata and the extras data in individual json files (one for each asset) in sub-folders of the config folder
+-  Saving the metadata and the extra data in individual json files (one for each asset) in sub-folders of the config folder
 -  **Editing the content of a result file (json or csv) using a GUI (since the version 1.1.0)**
 -  Preserving user data for each asset (see the :doc:`output` section).